Russia hacked 'every day' from US territory, Kremlin says

 - Russia alleged that Vladimir Putin's website has been targeted

-Moscow (CNN)On the day the US awaits the testimony of former FBI chief James Comey on the Russian election hacking saga, Moscow said it had observed hacking attempts launched against it from US territory "every day."
+Moscow (CNN)On the day the US awaited the testimony of former FBI chief James Comey on the Russian election hacking saga, Moscow said it had observed hacking attempts launched against it from US territory "every day."

 Speaking Thursday, Kremlin spokesman Dmitry Peskov refused to be drawn on whether the alleged hacks were the work of government or non-government actors.